andrew-bibb/mbmp/README.md

 # mbmp

+NOTE: At the moment (December 2018) this program is for personal use only.
+I had originally intended to release this under an MIT license.
+I am not entirely sure that can be done between my stuff, the QT stuff, and the GStreamer stuff.
+First two I think are okay because QT is LGPL and I only link to those libraries.
+The third I am not sure on and quite honestly I do not intend to spend even one minute of my life researching this.
+I won't (ever again) release anything under GPL so this program will probably never see the light of day.
+If anyone wishes to build and use for personal use you should be fine, and I also think that anyone who wants to fork it and release under GPL would be fine, but I'm not a lawyer.

 A QT5 and GStreamer 1.0 series Media Player

 MBMP is a fairly conventional media player using QT5 for the user interface and the GStreamer 1.0 series multi-media framework to do the heavy lifting.
 MBMP interfaces directly with GStreamer so there is no need to have the QT Multi-Media packages.